Periodic limb movement disorder: Causes

 It is mostly unknown what causes PLMD, but in many cases the patient also has other medical problems such as Parkinson's disease or narcolepsy.
-Medical agents must be taken into consideration: several psychopharmacological drugs (serotonergic and tricyclic antidepressants, venlafaxine and mirtazapine) heighten the risk of PLMD.
-For women, the presence of musculoskeletal disease, heart disease, obstructive sleep apnea, cataplexy, doing physical activities close to bedtime and the presence of a mental disorder were significantly associated with having a higher risk of both PLMD and restless legs syndrome.
+Medical agents must be taken into consideration: several psychopharmacological drugs (serotonergic and tricyclic antidepressants, venlafaxine, and mirtazapine) heighten the risk of PLMD.
+For women, the presence of musculoskeletal disease, heart disease, obstructive sleep apnea, cataplexy, doing physical activities close to bedtime, and the presence of a mental disorder were significantly associated with having a higher risk of both PLMD and restless legs syndrome.

 PLMS seems to have an origin in the spinal cord.
 In fact, PLMS was suggested to be associated with increased spinal reflexes.
 Manifestations of PLMS seem to occur mostly in disorders associated with dopaminergic dysfunctions.

-Hypothesis of low ferritin levels in adult population was raised to explain PLMD where increased RLS severity and increased PLMS were significantly correlated with low ferritin levels.
-Research evidence suggested iron is possibly contributing to PLMD.
-Thus, lack of iron may induce inhibition of dopamine formation which might underlie PLMS.